GispoCoding/hame-ryhti/README.md

 7. Run `make rebuild` and `make test-create-db` to start development instance with the new model.
 <!-- 8.
 To update the [database documentation](./backend/databasemodel/dbdoc/README.md) to reflect the changes, install [tbls](https://github.com/k1LoW/tbls) and run `tbls doc --force`. -->
 8. Commit your changes and the new revision file in [alembic versions dir](./database/migrations/versions).

+### Adding requirements

+To add new requirements:
+1. Add the Python library in requirements.in (if used in production) or requirements-dev.in (if used in development/CI/CD).
+2. `pip-compile requirements.in` or `pip-compile requirements-dev.in`
+3. `pip-sync requirements.txt requirements-dev.txt`

+To update requirements to latest versions:
+1. `pip-compile requirements.in --upgrade` and `pip-compile requirements-dev.in --upgrade`
+2. `pip-sync requirements.txt requirements-dev.txt`

 <!-- ## Data model